Tranquillity Base > mChapters > User Guide

 =01:04:48.27256

-Editing a Chapter Marker Title
+Editing a Chapter Time and Title

-Adding Chapter Markers by Importing a Text File
+Importing Chapters from a Text File

 mChapters Chapter Format